BirdVox/birdvoxclassify/docs/installation.rst

 libsndfile (Linux only)
 ^^^^^^^^^^^^^^^^^^^^^^^

-BirdVoxClassify depends on the PySoundFile module to load audio files, which itself depends on the non-Python library libsndfile.
+BirdVoxClassify depends on the SoundFile module to load audio files, which itself depends on the non-Python library libsndfile.
 On Windows and Mac OS X, these will be installed automatically via the ``pip`` package manager and you can therefore skip this step.
 However, on Linux,